alanenpa/Connect-Four/Documentation/Reports/Weekly_report_1.md

 [Hours](https://github.com/alanenpa/Connect-Four/blob/main/Documentation/Reports/Hours.md)

 ## What I did
-- Gave up on using a Board object as this would probably cause problems later
+- Gave up on using a Board object for now as this would probably cause problems later
 - Refactored all Board object methods to class methods in App.java
 - Improved significantly the win checking method in efficiency.
 The method now checks the win only related the last move, and not the whole board